 I can see that two of the inspections were completed according to the guidelines, and that two weren’t.
 I can also see that the Long and Portland piers, though completed, just barely pass the minimum inspection requirement.

-This scenario illustrates just one way that Tracker data can be used to understand a worker’s performance in the field.
+This scenario illustrates just one way that location tracking data can be used to understand a worker’s performance in the field.
 I specifically focused on the

 session_id field to verify inspections, but the tracks feature layer contains a plethora of other data to work with.
 To see everything the location tracking schema has to offer, see Use tracks.